Products of Greece

 The Greek olive and its virgin oil are considered as one of the best in the world.
 It is the basis of the Greek and Mediterranean diet.

-It is a healthy product and medical researches has proved that it is one of the reasons that people of Crete and Ikaria live longer.
+It is a healthy product and medical research has proved that it is one of the reasons why the people of Crete and Ikaria live longer.

-Olive and olive oil is produced all over Greece.
+Olive and olive oil are produced all over Greece.

 Honey